wessenstam/NHT-EMEA/foundation-part-1/part1.rst

 .. note::

-  If a network is not available, create a new network where the VLAN ID is the **XYZ_Octet** number, like you have done before.
+  If a network is not available, create a new network with **VLAN ID 0** , like you have done before.
 Without a network, nothing will work.
 Also make sure that you are communicating with your other cluster users who is going to create the network.

 In **Prism > VM > Table**, click **+ Create VM**.